-The right to determine what happens to our own physical selves has everything to do with our safety and wellbeing.
+The right to determine what happens to our physical selves has everything to do with our safety and wellbeing.
 Attacks on bodily autonomy are central to the issue of domestic violence.
-The behavior of those who commit domestic abuse is rooted in the belief that they have the right to make decisions about every facet of their partners’ lives, including their bodies.
+The behavior of those who commit domestic abuse is rooted in the belief that they have the right to make decisions about every facet of their partners’ lives, including their bodies and reproductive health.

-Access to a full range of reproductive health care, including abortion, not only helps survivors counteract the abusive tactics used by their partners, but it sends a message of accountability to abusers, as well.
-Because a culture that insists that only a woman can decide what happens to her body is one that will be able to stand beside survivors and affirm, “Your body is yours, and no one else’s, and we will support you in keeping it that way.”
+Access to a full range of reproductive healthcare, including abortion, not only helps survivors counteract the abusive tactics used by their partners, but it sends a message of accountability to abusers, as well.
+A culture that insists that only a woman can decide what happens to her body is one that will be able to stand beside survivors and affirm, “Your body is yours, and no one else’s.
+We will support you in keeping it that way.”